meiqua/shape_based_matching/README.md

 #### after nms

 ![after](test/case0/features/nms_templ.png)
-We can see the circle template has an obvious pattern.
+The circle template has a clear distribution pattern.
 Because of local voting in 3x3, only when votes >= 5 can an orientation be generated.
 So local voting will filter out orientation close to quantization border, which may alleviate quantization scoring problem (prone to get wrong score on border).